bill-lliu/spacestagram/README.md

 ### Video Support

-- The app supports the playback of embedded videos
+- The app supports the playback of embedded videos (ex.
+2022-12-04)

 ### Animations